cardano-foundation/cardano-ibc-incubator/README.md

 cargo run check
 ```

+#### OS and Architecture Considerations

+This project uses Docker containers that require platform-specific images depending on your operating system and CPU architecture.
+Some Docker images (such as Kupo) support multiple architectures (AMD64/x86_64 and ARM64), but Docker may not automatically select the correct one.

+**If you encounter issues with containers crashing immediately or OOM (Out-Of-Memory) errors**, you may need to explicitly specify the platform in the Docker Compose configuration:

+- **ARM64 (Apple Silicon, M1/M2/M3 Macs)**: Ensure images specify `platform: linux/arm64`
+- **AMD64/x86_64 (Intel/AMD processors)**: Use `platform: linux/amd64` or omit the platform (defaults to AMD64)

+The `chains/cardano/docker-compose.yaml` file includes platform specifications where needed.
+If you're running on a different architecture or encounter compatibility issues, you may need to adjust these platform settings accordingly.

 ### Running a local Cardano network

 To start the Cardano node, Mithril, Ogmios, and Kupo and db-sync locally run: